 When you submit a new request, it will show as “Pending.”
 You will be issued Accept status and an add

-code the next time Course Requests are reviewed, assuming (1) there is space in the class, and (2) that you
+code (during the registration period for the upcoming quarter) the next time Course Requests are reviewed, assuming (1) there is space in the class, and (2) that you

 do not exceed 18 credits (or if you do, that you have a “course load approval form” on file).
 Wait listed

 Course Requests wait lists are viewable on a

 Course Wait Lists page.
 Your wait list status and rank is viewable on your